 This post was written as a request from Toddler Approved.
 If you haven’t checked out the Toddler Approved blog – Do me a favor and pay her a visit today!
 Or stop by Toddler Approved Facebook Page and tell her Deborah from Teach Preschool sent you!

-If you have other tips for parents on what to look for when searching for a preschool, please share them in the comments below!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+If you have other tips for parents on what to look for when searching for a preschool, please share them in the comments below!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!